 On July 11, 2017, Cohen Milstein, on behalf of Plaintiff, Carlos Pelico Lopez, as the Personal Representative for the Estate of his deceased daughter, Y.A.P., filed a Second Amended Complaint against Defendants Heritage Square Agency, Howe, Inc., Yorktown Association, Inc., Georgetown Association, Inc., Howe, Inc., and Jamestown Association, Inc., for the drowning death of Plaintiff’s daughter that occurred on their property.
-This matter is set for trial starting October 29, 2018, in the Circuit Court of the 15th Judicial Circuit, Palm Beach County, Florida.
+The matter was set for trial but the Cohen Milstein team successfully settled the matter in September 2018 during mediation.

 On September 30, 2016, in the late afternoon, Y.A.P. drowned in an unsupervised, freely accessible pool that was owned, operated, and maintained by the Defendants.
 She and her friend, D.N., had just finished their homework at D.N.’s parents’ Jamestown apartment.
 At the pool, they met another friend, L.L.
 Despite not having a key to access the pool area, they were able to enter through an unlocked, unsecured gate.
 Despite the bad, stormy weather, the three children played for some time, engaging in horseplay, and pushing each other into the pool.
 Unfortunately, Y.A.P. could not swim.